minusbrain/chess/README.md

 * Represent chess moves (class Move)
 * Apply a chess move to a board
 * Display a chess move in Long Algebraic Notation
-* Determine potential pawn, rook, bishop, queen moves for a given board
+* Determine potential moves for a given board
 * En Passant moves
 * Promotion moves